damalis/full-stack-apache2-eprints-for-everyone-with-docker-compose/README.md

 </p>

 ##### Note: Fedora 37, 39 and alpine linux x86-64 compatible, could not try sles IBM Z s390x, rhel IBM Z s390x and raspberrypi.
+##### After installing the repository, a system reboot is required on Red Hat OS, Arch Linux.

 #### With this project you can quickly run the following: